iMarioSL/aws-mlops/article.md

 ```

 ### Example 3.
 Try sending a bad request
-Just to be safe, let's see how out function handles bad requests.
+Just to be safe, let's see how our function handles bad requests.
 We will send
 a request with only one feature.
 ```bash
 % curl -X POST \